brevia-ai/brevia/README.md

 A `psql` client is required for these scripts, connection parameters will be read from environment variables (via `.env` file).

-Two PostresSQL CSV files will be created during export and imported in the import operation.
+Two PostgresSQL CSV files will be created during export and imported in the import operation.
 One file, named `{collection-name}-collection.csv`, contains collection data and the other, named `{collection-name}-embedding.csv`, contains documents data and embeddings.

 To export a collection use: